Jiwoong-Kang/Startup/README.md

 - Node.js/Express HTTP service : Done.
 It is in index.js.
 - Static middleware for frontend : Done.
 It is in index.js.
-- Calls to third party endpoints :
+- Calls to third party endpoints : I brought some quote.
 - Backend service endpoints : I wrote all necessary backend endpoints at index.js.
 - Frontend calls service endpoints : I did this using the fetch function at all part where it needs to use HTTP.(code.js, feedback.js and so on)